incatrex/rule-builder/backend/src/main/resources/static/schemas/rule_schema.md

   "name": string,
   "id": string, // unique identifier for UI management "left": ExpressionGroup,
-  "operator": string, // from config.operators (e.g., "equal", "greater_or_equal", "contains")
+  "operator": string, // from config.operators (e.g., "equal", "greater_or_equal", "contains", "in", "not_in")
-  "right": ExpressionGroup | [ExpressionGroup] | null // array for "between"/"not_between", null for "is_empty"/"is_not_empty"
+  "right": ExpressionGroup | [ExpressionGroup, ...] | null
+  // - Single ExpressionGroup for most operators
+  // - Array of 2 ExpressionGroups for "between"/"not_between"
+  // - Array of 1-10 ExpressionGroups for "in"/"not_in" (dynamic cardinality)
+  // - null for "is_empty"/"is_not_empty"
 }
 ```